 Does a guardian for children have to live in Canada?

 No, absolutely not.
 You must name the most appropriate guardian for your child.
-You can weigh up the relative disruption of your child moving to another country, with the benefit of being with the best person to raise them.
+You can weigh the relative disruption of your child moving to another country, with the benefit of being with the best person to raise them.
 Again, this would be a very difficult trade-off for a judge to make.
 But you may feel that your child would be much better off with your sister in Sweden, than your Aunt in Toronto.

 Your appointment of guardian is not limited to people living in Canada.